titan550/bcpy/README.md

 ## How Can I Install It?

+1. Make sure your computeer has the [requirements](#requirements).
-You can download and install this package from PyPI repository by running the command below.
+1. You can download and install this package from PyPI repository by running the command below.

 ```bash
 pip install bcpy